 Alternatively, MyFax users can save their Pages files as RTF (Rich Text Format).

 Mac users who run Microsoft Office or Open Office (as well as Star Office) should have few problems, as the system supports file formats such as DOC/DOCX and Open Document (as well as Star Office file format).

 For most Mac users, MyFax is quite Mac friendly.
 For the most part, Mac users have access to the same group of functions and features that Windows users have.

-The biggest hiccup is the issue of file formats when it comes to iWork documents such as Pages, however most Mac users will be able to find a workaround by converting to compatible format such as PDF or RTF.
+The biggest hiccup is the issue of file formats when it comes to iWork documents such as Pages.
+However, most Mac users will be able to find a workaround by converting to compatible formats such as PDF or RTF.